spiceai/samples/tls/README.md

 ```

 ## Sign the CSR with the CA
-Now, we'll sign the CSR with the CA to generate a certificate for the `postgres` instance.
+Sign the CSR with the CA to generate a certificate for `postgres`.
 ```bash
 # Sign the CSR with the CA
 openssl x509 -req -in postgres.csr -CA ca.pem -CAkey ca.key -out postgres.crt -days 365 -copy_extensions copy